openharmony/docs/en/application-dev/reference/apis-input-kit/js-apis-infraredemitter.md

-# @ohos.multimodalInput.infraredEmitter (IR Management) (System API)
+# @ohos.multimodalInput.infraredEmitter (IR Management)

 The **infraredEmitter** module generates IR signals of the specified frequency and size, and queries the frequency range supported by the device.

 > **NOTE**
 >
-> - The initial APIs of this module are supported since API version 12.
+> - The initial APIs of this module are supported since API version 16.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
 > - The APIs provided by this module are system APIs.